USEPA/RAQSAPI/README.md

 </table>

-RAQSAPI functions are named according to the service and filter variables that are available by the Data Mart API.[^5]
+RAQSAPI functions are named according to the service and filter variables that are available from the Data Mart API.[^5]

 ## Data Mart aggregate functions